Individual Disability Insurance Claims for Professionals

 Specialty Coverage for Medical Professionals

-It is imperative that you understand the claims process, understand your policy provisions and requirements, the defenses that your insurance company will likely employ in your claim, and receive guidance to take you through this process in the most effective way.
-Often times, physicians, dentists, psychologists, nurse anesthetists, chiropractors, and other medical professionals have individual disability insurance policies which cover your inability to perform your specific occupation or your own specialty.
-While you may have paid higher premiums for this coverage, when your ability to work in your occupation has been impacted by an injury or sickness it is important for you to understand your policy and know what provisions you must satisfy to obligate your disability insurance company to pay you benefits.
+It is imperative that you understand the claims process, understand your policy provisions and requirements, the defenses that your insurance company will employ in your claim, and receive guidance to take you through this process in the most effective way.
+Often, physicians, dentists, psychologists, nurse anesthetists, chiropractors, and other medical professionals have individual disability insurance policies which cover your inability to perform your specific occupation or your own specialty.
+While you may have paid higher premiums for this coverage, when your ability to work in your occupation has been affected by an injury or sickness it is important for you to understand your policy and know what provisions you must satisfy to obligate your disability insurance company to pay you benefits.

 Your policy may contain: